rameshelamathi/fof/README.md

 Backwards incompatible changes and major new features are detailed in the [`UPGRADE NOTES.md`](UPGRADE NOTES.md) in FOF's repository.

-The following features present in earlier versions of FOF 3 are scheduled for removal around FOF 3.6 or 3.7:
+The following features present in earlier versions of FOF 3 are scheduled for removal:

-* XML Forms.
-We are removing this feature without a replacement.
-* Scaffolding.
-Removed as a result of removing the XML Forms feature.
+* mcrypt support.
+The mcrypt PHP extension has been declared deprecated since PHP 7.1, the minimum PHP version we now support.
+Moreover, it's not been maintained since 2003, making it unsuitable for use in production.
 * `FOF30\Utils\FEFHelper\Html`.
 Use `FEFHelper.browse` through Joomla's `HtmlHelper` class instead.
 * `FOF30\Render\AkeebaStrapper`.
 We discontinued Akeeba Strapper in 2018.
 Please use the Joomla3 renderer or write your own.
-* mcrypt support.
-The mcrypt PHP extension has been declared deprecated since PHP 7.1, the minimum PHP version we now support.
-Moreover, it's not been maintained since 2003, making it unsuitable for use in production.
 * `FOF30\Utils\StringHelper`.
 Use the replacements advised in the docblocks.
 * `FOF30\Utils\InstallScript`.
 Use `FOF30\Utils\InstallScript\Component` instead.
-* LESS.
-The third party LESS compiler we're using is buggy and unmaintained.
-Use an external LESS compiler or use something else, like SCSS/Sass.
-* HAL support in JSON output.
-It's a dead format since circa 2013.
-You can manually implement JSON-LD with a suitable schema in your JSON output.